 The minimum total score on the exams for MBID are:

 TOEFL – 100, with minimum section scores of 19 or higher on each skill area.

 IELTS – Overall score minimum of 7; with minimum section scores for reading 6.5, listening 6.5, speaking 6.5 and writing 5.5.

 Applications for the MBID program are reviewed along with all other graduate programs in the department--for admissions in the fall.
-All admission materials must be submitted via the GT Graduate Admission system by the application deadline of December 31 for potential entry in the fall of the following year.
+All admission materials must be submitted via the GT Graduate Admission system by the application deadline of January 15 for potential entry in the fall.
 After applications are submitted, the department's faculty admission committee reviews files between December and February.
 All decisions for all programs are made in February with notifications sent by the end of February/March.
 Admitted students must reply with their intent to enroll by the standard US graduate admission response date of April 15.
 All new students must enroll the fall term that starts in mid-August.